policy

 Online / Digital Initiatives

-Considerations: Industry can be open to the support of educational initiatives in digital formats.
+Considerations: Industry are able to sponsor initiatives in digital formats.
 The experience of industry in their own digital initiatives could help the BSG create effective digital programmes.
-The digital environment can provide significant risks for industry in promotional and scientific data being viewed by those not authorised to view it such as patients.
+The digital environment can provide significant risks for industry in promotional and scientific data being viewed by those not authorised to view it, such as members of the public and patients.
 Programmes with controls, developed with industry, will be required.

 Scope: web education articles, podcasts